 Now we are ready to understand how it is that carbon is such a versatile element.
 It is at the basis of all organic chemistry and, in particular, biochemistry.
-In living organisms, the four most abundant elements by number of atoms are hydrogen, oxygen, nitrogen and carbon.
-Together, they comprise over 99% of the mass of most cells.
+The functioning of all living things depends on water and on the versatility of the carbon atom.

 We saw that the carbon atom’s electron-shell configuration was

 so it has four electrons in its valence shell (n=2).
-That enables it to share four electrons with four others from other atoms.
+That enables it to share its four electrons with four others from other atoms.
 The bonds tend to be equally spaced around the carbon atom in the form of a tetrahedron, like those little creamer packets you get in cheap restaurants.
-A carbon atom can bond with four hydrogens, sharing each of its four valence electrons with one hydrogen, so each hydrogen has two and the carbon has a total of eight and everybody is happy.
+For instance, a carbon atom can bond with four hydrogens, sharing each of its four valence electrons with one hydrogen, so each hydrogen has two and the carbon has eight and everybody is happy.
 This is called methane and looks like this.

 You should see one of the lower-right-hand hydrogens as pointing up out of the page; the other, down into it.
 The angles between any two adjacent connecting lines (which of course are only imagined by us) are about 109.5°.
 Carbon’s versatility in binding is illustrated by the examples in this diagram.